 Dynamic Duration Smart Intervals

 Dynamic duration Smart intervals have the Xert Workout Player (either with our iPhone App, Android App or Garmin ConnectIQ App) automatically adjust the interval duration based on how the interval is performed in order to reach a certain level of fatigue or a certain level of recovery.
-This fatigue level can be calculated based on the individual’s fitness signature too, allowing the interval target to be automatically personalized for the athlete that’s doing the workout.
+This fatigue level can be calculated based on the individual’s fitness signature too, allowing the interval target to be automatically personalized for each athlete that’s doing the workout.

 Defining an Interval with Dynamic Duration